 Plan easy curves.
 In Sweet’s garden, a brick pathway beckons the visitor with a bit of mystery.
 “Any pathway material will do, but the key is that the path curves a bit so you can’t quite see what’s beyond.”
 Planting beds that have gentle curves also look more ample and lush than ones with straight lines.

 Use more flowering shrubs.
-Roses and hydrangeas are typical of cottage gardens, but Sweet also relies on bougainvillea, weigela, camellia, and other plants that provide rotating seasonal color.
+Roses and hydrangeas are typical of cottage gardens.
+Although Sweet also relies on bougainvillea, weigela, camellia, and other plants that provide rotating seasonal color.
 “Annuals are very typical of cottage gardens, but I use color from shrubs and perennials to make it more low-maintenance.”

 Choose evergreens wisely.
 “Don’t snub the shrub,” says Sweet.
 “So-called boring evergreen shrubs are really the secret to keeping the cottage garden looking good all year.”
-Sweet recommends evergreen shrubs of various heights and leaf color to draw the eye up and all around, and pairing them with grasses and flowering shrubs to make the garden feel less formal.
+Sweet recommends evergreen shrubs of various heights and leaf color to draw the eye up and all around.
+Then pairing them with grasses and flowering shrubs to make the garden feel less formal.

 Play up decorative touches with dramatic plants.
-Urns, arbors, barrels—choose objects with meaning and that suit the style of your home architecture, and pair them with unusual plant choices.
+Urns, arbors, barrels—choose objects with meaning and that suit the style of your home architecture.
+Pair them with unusual plant choices.
 In her own garden, Sweet pops succulents instead of flowering annuals into stone urns throughout the space.
 “It’s nice to have a bit of surprise here and there.”

 When mixing plants with variegated foliage, use other plants with a bold solid leaf color as “referees” to maintain balance.
 Here, Sweet combines Corsican hellebore, Emerald Gaity Euonymus, and Emerald ‘N Gold Euonymus with Mother Fern and Calla Lily.
 This is for a sidewalk patch she says looks good 24/7.